-Question 11: What are the differences between a region and availability zone in AWS?
+Question 11: What are the differences between a region and an availability zone in AWS?

 Answer: Regions in the context of AWS are different geographical regions, e.g., United States-West.
 However, an availability zone is a part of a region.
-It’s a data center with servers, switches, firewalls, etc. Availability zones are isolated zones.
-These zones can replicate themselves if there’s a need.
+It is a data center with servers, switches, firewalls, etc. Availability zones are isolated zones.
+These zones or data centers can replicate themselves if there’s a need.

 Question 12: What is a “Subnet” in AWS?

-Answer: A “Subnet” in the context of AWS is applicable for a VPC (Virtual Private Cloud).
+Answer: A “Subnet” in the context of AWS is applicable for a VPC.
 These are private clouds that are hosted within a public cloud.
 VPCs are hosted in a secure and isolated manner.
 A subnet in AWS refers to a large set of IP addresses that are divided into chunks.
 One VPC in AWS can have 200 subnets.